LeetCode Problems with One Line Solution

 rounds of operations:

-- In the 2nd round, we toggle the switch of every second bulb (i.e., bulbs 2, 4, 6, ..., which will be turned off).
+In the 2nd round, toggle the switch of every second bulb (toggle bulbs 2, 4, 6... they are turned off).

-This pattern continues until the n
+This process continues until the n

-th round, where we only toggle the switch of the n
+th round, where only the n

 Given a positive integer n

-rounds of operations.
+rounds of operations?

 int bulbSwitch(int n) {